EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 - assigning a ticket to a support unit and the status value "assigned" is kept until the support unit changes to any other support unit (re-assign).

-The response time is calculated as difference between the time stamp changing the status or re-assigning the ticket and the assign time stamp.
-While assigning a ticket to a support unit the expected response time stamp is calculated by adding an amount of time to the assign time stamp.
+The response time is calculated as difference between the timestamp changing the status or re-assigning the ticket and the assign timestamp.
+While assigning a ticket to a support unit the expected response timestamp is calculated by adding an amount of time to the assign timestamp.
 The amount of time added depends on the ticket priority and the kind of support unit.
 For support units that have declared a quality of service level the response times are defined by the [QoS level (wiki)](https://wiki.egi.eu/wiki/FAQ_GGUS-QoS-Levels).
-For all the other support units a medium QoS is assumed for calculating the expected response time stamp.
-In case the actual response time stamp is greater than the "expected response" time stamp for middleware support units the "violate" flag is set.
+For all the other support units a medium QoS is assumed for calculating the expected response timestamp.
+In case the actual response timestamp is greater than the "expected response" timestamp for middleware support units the "violate" flag is set.

 *Response times are based on office hours.
 Hence the results unit is working days.*